 What Does a Project Manager do?

 The project manager manages the implementation of a separate project within the program.
 He coordinates the timeline, budget, and use of resources and distributes tasks between team members.
-The project manager reports to the program manager on the progress of work and changes to the original project plan.
-The role of the project manager is rather tactical: he deals mainly with practical issues, such as meeting deadlines and budget frameworks, completing work on reporting materials.
-In general, the role of the project manager ends with the completion of the project, although it may be useful to analyze the progress of work once again to understand what turned out to be useful and what did not.
+Also, the project manager reports to the program manager on the progress of work and changes to the original project plan.

 Projects and Programs in Use